laristra/portage/README.md

 Below we list copy & paste instructions for several local machines; we have a script that parses this README file to execute the examples below to ensure they build.
-You can easily adapt them for other machines.

 ## Darwin